R. Kelly to learn if he effectively gets ‘life’ sentence

-CHICAGO (AP) — A federal judge will sentence R. Kelly for his Chicago convictions of child pornography and enticement of minors for sex on Thursday, when the 56-year-old singer will learn if he must spend the rest of his life behind bars or if he will have some hope of getting out.
+CHICAGO (AP) — R. Kelly is set to learn whether he will spend the rest of his life in prison when a federal judge sentences him Thursday on convictions for child pornography and enticement of minors for sex.

-The central question for the judge at the hearing in Kelly’s hometown of Chicago is whether to heed prosecutors’ request to order that Kelly serve a new sentence only after he completes his 30-year term imposed last year in New York for racketeering and sex trafficking.
+Prosecutors have asked the judge overseeing the sentencing hearing in Kelly's hometown of Chicago to order him to serve a 25-year sentence only after he completes a 30-year term imposed last year in New York for racketeering and sex trafficking.

-A sentence that Kelly must serve consecutively would be tantamount to a life sentence.

-Prosecutors acknowledge that a lengthy term served after the New York sentence would practically erase any chance of Kelly ever leaving prison alive.
-They say the Grammy Award-winner’s crimes against children and his lack of remorse justified that.
+That would make the 56-year-old Grammy Award winner eligible for release in 2066, a year shy of his 100th birthday.
+The defense wants a sentence of around 10 years, served concurrently.

 People are also reading…